alejandrovpm/tips-KUL/Editors.md

 **language-lua:** Add color formating to lua code (by default atom doesn't provide it, in contrast to other languages)

+**Atom-beautify:** Must have! with ctrl+alt+b it automatically indent the selected file and makes your code look pretty (for a lot of supported languages).
+If the identation doesn't look good for you, or you see it is slow, there are different modes for each language in the settings.

+**Highlight-selected:** When you double click a word it highlights all the existing same words in the document.

+**Todo:** You can a lot of todos as:  ``TODO: description`` (it has to be commented in your specific language) and then you can toggle a section in the editor that displays all the TODOS in all the files of the project.

+**Teletype:** Allows multiple people to work in the same code at the same time (real time).
+It is super easy to use, you just copy an address that you give to your colleagues.

+**Hydrogen:** Enables live scripts functionalities (like mathematica or jupyter notebooks) directly into Atom for many languages (yes, including c++, Julia, Lua, etc).
+Also gives you the possibility to include latex functions.
+Separate each section of code with a commented %%

+**Autocomplete-paths:** When you are going to import a library (e.g. require in LUA), you can type more or less the file you want and it autocompletes the proper path.

+**linter:** There are linter packages that you can install for each language.
+This basically tell you on the fly whenever you made a syntax mistake without the necessity of running your code.
+However, I don't use it because when you run it (using script or from the terminal), the environment also tells you about this mistakes.

 ## Texstudio